liveshadow/liveshadow.github.io/README.md

 Liv Abrant

 ## Objectives and Content
-* GitHub Web Flow
+* Web Flow
-* GitHub Collaboration
+* Collaboration
-* GitHub Command Line
+* Git on Command Line
+* GitHub Issues for Features and Bugs
 * And basically an intro to everything GitHub